Subscribe to the blog

 If you want to implement continuous delivery in your organization, the following best practices can help guide you.

 Rule #1 of any continuous delivery team is that software is “done” when it is in some kind of staging environment, has been thoroughly tested, and can be deployed to production at any time.

 This means DevOps teams should:

 - Establish the automated tests they plan on running.

-- Use the same build of the application throughout the development and testing pipeline so you don’t have to build application binaries at every environment.
+- Use the same build of the application throughout the development and testing pipeline so you don’t have to build application binaries in every environment.

 - Fix problems in the code when they’re found.

-- And if a build has too many problems and your developers deem it unworthy, scrap it and start over.
+- Scrap a build and start over if it has too many problems and your developers deem it unworthy.